rcosnita/aws-tests/README.md

 In order to use client modules from this project you must:

 * Add your AWS access key / secret key into [AWS Config](https://github.com/rcosnita/aws-tests/blob/master/aws/core/aws_config.py)
 * For running SQS integration tests you must create a queue names dmsmart-integration-tests with visibility timeout set to 2 seconds.
+Make sure you add permission to API principal you are using.
+Otherwise you will not be able to make any http calls.

 ## Future plan